Location: From the Place de la Concorde in the east to the Place Charles de Gaulle in the west in the city of Paris, France.

-The nearest airport is Charles de Gaulle International Airport (LFPG), located to the north-east of the city of Paris.
-Alternatively you can also come down to Orly International Airport (LFPO), located to the south-west of the city.
+The nearest airport is Charles de Gaulle International Airport (LFPG), located in the north-east of the city of Paris.
+Alternatively, you can also come down to Orly International Airport (LFPO), located to the south-west of the city.

 You will find Eurolines buses which are comfortable and cheaper than the trains.

 Nearest Airport: Charles de Gaulle International Airport (LFPG).

 Nearest Metro Station: Champs-Elysee Clemenceau and Charles de Gaulle.

 “In the sun, under the rain, at midday or midnight/ There’s all that you’d ever want on the Champs-Elysíées”, goes the chorus of the famous song of Joe Dassin that celebrates this famous road of Paris — and that means anything!
 You can have a three-course meal with red wine at less than 16 Euros at the expensive real estate strip in Europe where the rent as high as $1.5 million a year for an area for a thousand square feet can go up to $1.5 million a year.
 Just check out Hippopotamus steak house — it offers the best value for money at the Champs-Elysees!
 One of the most famous avenues of the world is Paris’ most dearly loved treasure.
 It is where history meets fashion, style meets tradition, and the present shakes the hands of glorious past — best represented in the iconic Triumphal arch, the ‘Arc de Triomphe’.